-Well-motivated children, surrounded by high expectations, achieving rapid progress.
+Well-motivated children, engaged in an enriching education, surrounded by high but achievable expectations, achieving rapid progress.

 Pupils and staff are thoughtful individuals who together show kindness, responsibility and respect.

 Together we learn.
 Together we thrive.

 At Linton Heights Junior School our vision and values are at the core of everything we do.
 They underpin our teaching and learning, and provide an environment which prepares our pupils as confident, happy citizens.

 We have designed a well-considered curriculum which is broad and `strengths and interests.
 By focusing in on learning that is key and offering exciting, and enriching experiences, children are enabled to follow up their own particular interests.
 We encourage our children to become engaged, active and life-long learners.